By Laura Held & Holly Sullivan, J.D.

 From 1938 until 2017, the FDA appropriately treated homeopathic drugs and pharmaceutical drugs as unique and separate areas of regulation as set forth in the Food, Drug, and Cosmetic Act of 1938 (FD&C Act) which recognizes as official the drugs and standards in the Homeopathic Pharmacopeia of the United States (HPUS) and its supplements.
 With the FDA’s recent 2017 draft guidance on drug products labeled as homeopathic (slightly revised in 2019), the agency reversed its policy and threw the entire industry into upheaval without any direction as to how homeopathic products can legally be marketed and remain accessible to consumers who depend on them.

-Americans for Homeopathic Choice (AFHC) is a consumer advocacy group which formed to assist the FDA and foster inclusion of the consumer voice in policy decisions on homeopathic medicine.
+Americans for Homeopathy Choice (AFHC) is a consumer advocacy group which formed to assist the FDA and foster inclusion of the consumer voice in policy decisions on homeopathic medicine.
 AFHC is concerned about this substantial policy change because it significantly impacts the individual’s right to access health care.

 Below is a review of the FDA’s 80-year treatment of homeopathic drugs that has been in keeping with the framework and intent established by Congress with the FD&C Act of 1938 and continued through today—regulating homeopathic drugs as unique and separate.

 Overview of Historical Treatment of Homeopathic Drugs